 Informed by the response and impact of the Oxford Street spaces, we are now working to foster a new creative hub in City-owned properties in William Street, Sydney.

 The City is also investigating the conversion of three adjoining properties in Oxford Street into creative workspace and artist live/work space.
 The creative workspace consists of one basement, and two above ground level areas and the artist live/work space consists of 14 self contained New York style loft apartments.
-It is anticipated that a Development Application for the conversion will be lodged late 2012.

 Providing affordable creative work and artist live/work space in William and Oxford Streets complements the range of activities the City already undertakes to provide subsidised space for artists and creative enterprises to work, rehearse, meet, exhibit, collaborate and perform in Sydney’s broader local government area.
 It offers reduced hire and rental rates for rehearsal and performance space as well as funding and training opportunities.